-The goal of the active contour segmentation method (snake) we studied [4] is to distinguish, inside an image I, a target region T from the background region B. The size of Iis L x H pixels of coordinates (i, j) and gray level z(i, j).
-Zrepresents the gray levels data of I. We assume that the gray levels of T and B are vectors of independent and identically distributed values, each with a probability density function (PDF) $p^{\Omega}$ ( $\Omega \in \{T; B\}$ ).
-The present implementation uses a Gaussian PDF, but another one can easily be used as Gamma, Poisson,...(Cf. [4])...
+The goal of the active contour segmentation (snake) method we studied [?] is to distinguish, inside an image I, a target region T from the background region B. The size of I is L x H pixels of coordinates (i, j) and gray level z(i, j).
+We assume that the gray levels of T and B are independent random vectors, each with a distribution $p^{\Omega}$ of its components ( $\Omega \in \{T; B\}$ ).
+The present implementation uses a Gaussian distribution, but another one can easily be used as Gamma, Poisson,...(Cf. [?])...

-The active contour S, which defines the shape of T is chosen as polygonal.
-The purpose of the segmentation is then to determine the shape that optimizes a generalized log-likelihood-based criterion (GL).
-This is done by an iterative process which is initialized with an arbitrary shape, then at each step :
+The active contour S, which represents the shape of T is chosen as polygonal.
+The purpose of the segmentation is then to determine the shape that optimizes a pseudo log-likelihood-based criterion (PLH).
+This is done by a very simple iterative process which is initialized with an arbitrary shape, then at each step :